SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 - When updating data with `UPDATE` statements, you can use the `SET` addition to specify specific columns to change.
 This approach is typically more efficient than modifying table line content in a work area - where only one or few columns are modified - and then applying `UPDATE` using that work area.

 > [!NOTE]
-> - The `INTO CORRESPONDING FIELDS` addition to `SELECT` statements requires the system to compare column names, which incurs runtime costs, especially with large data sets.
-> - Using aggregate functions, such as `SUM`, `AVG` or `COUNT`, for calculations can effectively reduce the data volume transferred from the database instead of performing calculations in the program.
+> Using aggregate functions, such as `SUM`, `AVG` or `COUNT`, for calculations can effectively reduce the data volume transferred from the database instead of performing calculations in the program.
 These aggregate functions incur runtime costs on the database.
 Positive performance impact can depend on factors such as the efficiency of function use and the number of data sets processed.

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Minimizing Database Accesses
+### Reducing Database Accesses

 You can minimize database accesses by considering the following aspects: